TileDB-Inc/TileDB/doc/source/tutorials/writing-dense.rst

 -----------------------

 The writing performance can be affected by various factors, such as the tiling, compression and query layout.
-Due to the importance of this topic, we include an extensive discussion in a later tutorial dedicated on performance.
+See the :ref:`performance/introduction` tutorial for more information about the TileDB performance.